learn-academy-2019-echo/js-foundations-assessment-2-adclleva/js-foundations.md

   Researched answer:

-4. What is a higher-order function?
+4. What does are the 5 HTTP verbs?

   Your answer:

   Researched answer:

-5. Stretch: What is a closure, what is it good for and how do you recognize one?
+5. What is a higher-order function?

   Your answer:

   Researched answer:

+6. STRETCH: What is a closure, what is it good for and how do you recognize one?

+  Your answer:

+  Researched answer:

-6. Stretch: What is an API?
+7. STRETCH: What is an API?

   Your answer: